Chinese Poetry — Eternal Resonance in Poems To Chant and Appreciate Across History

 Tang Dynasty Poetry or Tang Shi — Heyday of Chinese Poems.

-Poems that were written in the Tang Dynasty (618 — 907) have been regarded as the most glorious and highest levels of Chinese poems.
+Poems that were written in the Tang Dynasty (618 — 907) have been regarded as the most glorious and highest levels of Chinese poems, and Tang Dynasty poets are considered the most influential poets in Chinese literature.

 Some important reasons for Tang Poetry the high point of Chinese Poems, including the ruling class and scholars' fondness, when poetry writing had been regulated in Imperial Examinations by some emperors.